Shuswap Blueway Paddle Trails

 5. Navigation lights if operating in dark or fog

-care for the land and water, promote safety, and respect others.
+Paddle Etiquette – Care for the land and water, promote safety, and respect others.

-2. Travel and Camp on durable surfaces in approved locations only
+2. Travel and camp on durable surfaces in approved locations only.

-4. Leave what you find
+4. Leave what you find.

-6. Respect wildlife
+6. Respect wildlife.

 Paddle Links: